RTEMS/rtems-docs/user/start/depend.rst

 NetBSD.
 RTEMS development works well on Unix and can scale from a single user and a desktop machine to a team with decentralised or centralised development infrastructure.
-The RTEMS project provides you with the development tools and aids to help you create an environment that matches the project's needs.
-You need to decide on the languages used in your project, which version control system, and the build system for your application.
-The RTEMS Project's aims to give complete freedom to decide what you use.
+The RTEMS project provides you with the development tools and aids to help you create an environment that matches your project's needs.
+The RTEMS Project's aims to give complete freedom to decide on the languages used in your project, which version control system, and the build system for your application.

 The following are a few ways you can set up a suitable environment.
 You are not limited to what is present here.
 A common factor that defines the final